osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. code:: bash

-    # list ONLY files that have "fastq" at the end
+    # list ONLY files that have "fastq" at the END.
+    # Here we use a * at the BEGINNING to match any
+    # letters / numbers at the  beginning
     ls -lh *fastq
     -rwxrwxr-x 1 olin olin 597M Mar  1 10:08 H8_anc_R1.fastq
     -rw-rw-r-- 1 olin olin 597M Mar  1 11:04 H8_anc_R1_trimmed.fastq